The best part of Eggs Benedict is the rich hollandaise sauce. So ditch the English muffin and use a quick low-carb bread instead!

 Assemble the eggs Benedict:

 - Spoon 2 tablespoons of hollandaise sauce on top.
-Serve immediately.
+Garnish with parsley (if desired) and serve.

 Notes